openstack/neutron-specs/specs/newton/fwaas-api-2.0.rst

       destinations in firewall rules.
 This reduces or eliminates the need to specify IP addresses for east/west traffic flows in firewall rules.
-For example, when Firewall Group A is used as the destination firewall group id in a rule within a policy in Firewall Group B, we care only about the ports associated with Firewall Group A. When a packet arrives, it is matched if its destination ip address matches an IP address of one the ports in Firewall Group A.
+For example, when Firewall Group A is used as the source firewall group id in a rule within an ingress policy in Firewall Group B, we care only about the ports associated with Firewall Group A. When a packet arrives, it is matched if its source ip address matches an IP address of one the ports in Firewall Group A.

     * Adds indirections through address group and service group that allow groups of addresses and groups of L4 ports to be specified